Ecwid/ecwid-api-docs/includes/_coupons.md

 discountType | string | Discount type: `ABS`, `PERCENT`, `SHIPPING`, `ABS_AND_SHIPPING`, `PERCENT_AND_SHIPPING`
 status | string | Discount coupon state: `ACTIVE`, `PAUSED`, `EXPIRED` or `USEDUP` discount | number | Discount amount launchDate | string | The date of coupon launch, e.g. `2014-06-06 08:00:00 +0400`.
-If the time between `launchDate` and `expirationDate` is less than 24 hours, Ecwid will update them to be at least a full day.
-Any date provided will be corrected to 00:00 in store's timezone expirationDate | string | Coupon expiration date, e.g. `2014-06-06 08:00:00 +0400`.
-If the time between `launchDate` and `expirationDate` is less than 24 hours, Ecwid will update them to be at least a full day.
-Any date provided will be corrected to 23:59 in store's timezone totalLimit | number | The minimum order subtotal the coupon applies to usesLimit | string | Number of uses limitation: `UNLIMITED`, `ONCEPERCUSTOMER`, `SINGLE` repeatCustomerOnly | boolean | Coupon usage limitation flag identifying whether the coupon works for all customers or only repeat customers
+Any date provided will be corrected to the UTC timezone expirationDate | string | Coupon expiration date, e.g. `2014-06-06 08:00:00 +0400`.
+Any date provided will be corrected to the UTC timezone totalLimit | number | The minimum order subtotal the coupon applies to usesLimit | string | Number of uses limitation: `UNLIMITED`, `ONCEPERCUSTOMER`, `SINGLE` repeatCustomerOnly | boolean | Coupon usage limitation flag identifying whether the coupon works for all customers or only repeat customers